Create a DMARC policy

 For more information about prerequisite terminology, see Cloud Office support terminology.

-If you prefer a video tutorial, please see Rackspace Email - DMARC / DKIM: What It Is & How to Setup
+If you prefer a video tutorial, see Rackspace Email - DMARC / DKIM: What It Is & How to Setup

 To set up DMARC the way that works best for your needs, answer these questions:

-How should questionable mail be handled?
+How do you want questionable mail handled?

 Who should receive DMARC reports?